Botao-An/AAU_Net_revised/readme.md

-5. If you want do research based this code, please cite the above paper or the following published one.
+5. If you want do research based this code, please cite the following papers.
 For any questions you can contact e-mail: Albert_An@foxmail.com.
    ```latex
    @article{an2022interpretable,
       title={Interpretable Neural Network via Algorithm Unrolling for Mechanical Fault Diagnosis},